reef-technologies/django-fingerprint-rt/README.md

 {% hit_count request.build_absolute_uri %} views registered for this page
 ```

 One downside of this approach is that it will make a database query for each invocation.
-So this tag is handy for `DetailView` where only one object is present, but for bulk views (like `ListView`), it is recommened to use `get_count_for_urls` or `get_count_for_objects` class methods.
+So this tag is handy for `DetailView` where only one object is present, but for bulk views (like `ListView`),
+it is recommended to use `get_count_for_urls` or `get_count_for_objects` class methods.

 Following will return a `collections.Counter` object with number of hits for each url, making a single database query:
 ```python